HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profiles.md

 Your profile image is an important part of your profile as it helps other users confirm your identify.
 You can upload a new image or remove the existing one.
 Make sure to select an image that is clear and professional to represent you appropriately.

 !!!
 Note
-    You cannot update the profile image if the field is marked as read-only.
+    You cannot update your profile image if the field is marked as read-only.

 ### Field validation